School and Community Organization Options

 • Student age

-Some volunteers prefer to work with very young children (PreKindergarten), while others prefer elementary school or middle school students.
+Some volunteers prefer to work with very young children, while others prefer elementary school or middle school students.

 • Ongoing teacher relationships

-Many volunteers build strong relationships with specific teachers over the years, and prefer to continue those relationships.
+Many volunteers build strong relationships with specific teachers or community organization leaders over the years, and prefer to continue those relationships.

-RESET’s Executive Director and Volunteer Coordinator will discuss these options with you and match you with a school that best meets your preferences.
+RESET’s Executive Director and staff will discuss these options with you and match you with a school or organization that best meets your preferences.

-This program operates during regular school hours (M–F) in numerous PreK, elementary, and middle schools throughout the DC metro area, including many serving low-income communities.
+This program operates during regular school hours (M–F) in elementary schools throughout the DC metro area, including many serving low-income communities.

 RESET also provides after-school programs at several schools.
 Many of these programs serve a large percentage of minority and economically disadvantaged students.
 These programs typically operate between 2:45 and 6:00 p.m, and vary from school to school.

 As a growing percentage of RESET volunteers are working professionals, RESET actively seeks alliances with organizations that promote volunteerism among their employees.
-Through partnerships with several federal agencies, professional societies,and government and private organizations, RESET provides teams of volunteers to various schools.
+Through partnerships with several federal agencies, professional societies, and private companies, RESET provides teams of volunteers to various schools and community organizations.
 The volunteer team approach offers flexibility for working professionals, as sessions can proceed even if some team members are unavailable due to work responsibilities.
-RESET team partnerships include the Association for Women in Science, (AWIS), the U.S. Environmental Protection Agency (EPA), the National Science Foundation (NSF), the U.S. Patent and Trademark Office (USPTO), the National Institutes of Health (NIH), the International Brotherhood of Electrical Workers (IBEW), the Society of Hispanic Engineers (SHPE), the National Oceanic and Atmospheric Administration (NOAA), the Society for Neuroscience (SFN), and the Howard Hughes Medical Institute.
+RESET team partnerships include General Dynamics, the U.S. Environmental Protection Agency (EPA), the U.S. Patent and Trademark Office (USPTO), Curiologie in the Classroom (health researchers), the Society of Hispanic Engineers (SHPE), the National Oceanic and Atmospheric Administration (NOAA), and the Howard Hughes Medical Institute.

-Note: If you are an employee at one of these organizations and would like to become a RESET volunteer, or if your workplace may be interested in forming a team, we would be happy to provide you with the name of our contact in your group.
+Note: If you are an employee at one of these organizations and would like to become a RESET volunteer, or if your workplace may be interested in forming a team, we would be happy to provide you with information.

 Interested, but want to learn more?
 Contact firstname.lastname@example.org today.